-Windows Presentation Foundation (WPF) provides a set of services that can be used to extend the functionality of a common language runtime (CLR) property.
-Collectively, these services are typically referred to as the WPF property system.
-A property that is backed by the WPF property system is known as a dependency property.
-This overview describes the WPF property system and the capabilities of a dependency property.
-This includes how to use existing dependency properties in XAML and in code.
+Silverlight provides a set of services that can be used to extend the functionality of a CLR property.
+Collectively, these services are typically referred to as the Silverlight property system.
+A property that is backed by the Silverlight property system is known as a dependency property.
+This overview describes the Silverlight property system and the capabilities of a dependency property.
 This overview also introduces specialized aspects of dependency properties, such as dependency property metadata, and how to create your own dependency property in a custom class.

 This topic contains the following sections.

 In Silverlight, dependency properties are typically exposed as CLR properties also.
 At a basic level, you could interact with these properties directly and never know that they are implemented as a dependency property.
 However, you should become familiar with some or all of the features of the Silverlight property system, so that you can take advantage of the dependency property features.

 The purpose of dependency properties is to provide a way to compute the value of a property based on the value of other inputs.
 These other inputs might include external properties such as user preference, just-in-time property determination mechanisms such as data binding and animations/storyboards, multiple-use templates such as resources and styles, or values known through parent-child relationships with other elements in the object tree.
 In addition, a dependency property can be implemented to provide callbacks that can propagate changes to other properties.